 - There are also a number of courses online to gain food hygiene safety certificates for levels one and two.
 Most have a fee of about £20 and provide a certificate at the end of the course.

 - You can still encourage the family to go outside while maintaining a two metre distance from others.
-If the family are missing face to face time with Group members, remember that you can still pass a football back and forth while maintaining a two-metre distance!
+If the family are missing face to face time with Group members who continue to isolate, remember that you can still pass a football back and forth while maintaining a two-metre distance!

 - Sport England has some recommendations about how to stay active while social distancing.